Form

 Writer

 So I decided to look up the history of Thanksgiving from the perspective of Native Americans.
 As I suspected, there had been some omission.
-The accounts from a Native American was thankfully forthright.
+The accounts from a Native American were thankfully forthright.
 It hit me like a gush of steel-cold wind, so bitingly vivid: the senseless slaughtering of millions of buffaloes, an epidemic brought on by the Mayflower voyage, the dispossessions and the killing, the mutilation and more killing.
 Suddenly, several images began to form in my mind: a seated man with both of his arms on a table, one hand holds a photograph and the other used as a headrest.
 He stares at the ceiling as though retrieving a misplaced memory, perhaps the day when that photo was taken; skyscrapers encasing a park, a stark contrast to the small oasis.
-The August sun reflects off the windows and on to the wildflowers which the butterflies spring off, and as though spotting the child, they follow her, encircling her as she speeds through the park.
-Beneath her youthful feet, the cracked earth entraps the blood of her ancestors, confined, unable to flow to the afterlife; A family whose likening their TV seldom bares for on this TV strange familiar colours appear, the feathers, they look so familiar yet repulsive.
-Unable to avert their eyes, the pixels become clearer- they see the laughing foreign faces: some holding red buckets and some jumping up and down with glow sticks in hand.
-The repulsion now deciphered, they see their precious culture and clothes trivialised: worn as Halloween suits and festival headpieces.
+The August sun reflects off the windows and onto the wildflowers which the butterflies spring off, and as though spotting the child, they follow her, encircling her as she speeds through the park.
+Beneath her youthful feet, the cracked earth entraps the blood of her ancestors, confined, unable to flow to the afterlife.
+A family whose likeness their TV seldom bears — on this TV, strange familiar colours appear, the feathers look so familiar yet repulsive.
+Unable to avert their eyes, the pixels become clearer: they see the laughing foreign faces, some holding red buckets and some jumping up and down with glow sticks in hand.
+The repulsion now deciphered, they see their precious culture and clothes trivialised — worn as Halloween suits and festival headpieces.

 “In November 1621, after the Pilgrims’ first corn harvest proved successful, Governor William Bradford organized a celebratory feast and invited a group of the fledgling colony’s Native American allies, including the Wampanoag chief Massasoit.”

-Truth: Startled by the roaring fires of arms, The Indigenous Peoples thought the colonists were preparing for war and so they alerted their leader, chief Massasoit.
-On his arrival, seeing that the settlers were celebrating, Massasoit requested his men to bring deers and turkeys for the colonists.
+Truth: Startled by the roaring fires of arms, the Indigenous Peoples thought the colonists were preparing for war and so they alerted their leader, Chief Massasoit.
+On his arrival, seeing that the settlers were celebrating, Massasoit requested his men to bring deer and turkeys for the colonists.

 “November 1621”

-Truth: The Indigenous Peoples believed in giving when blessed, giving where taken; Indebted to the land as it provided food, shelter, light, water: their survival, they rejoiced and so every day of the year, thanked and nurtured it.
-They didn’t appoint a single day of the year or 2 or 3 days — they were grateful all year round as a tradition and a way of life.
-To mark a day in November 1621, designated by — although some unsuccessfully, Abraham Lincoln, George Washington, John Adams and James Madison, Franklin Roosevelt, as the first-ever Thanksgiving eliminates Indigenous Peoples’ and the Native Americans’ long-practised culture.
+Truth: The Indigenous Peoples believed in giving when blessed, giving where taken; indebted to the land as it provided food, shelter, light, water — their survival — they rejoiced and so every day of the year thanked and nurtured it.
+They didn’t appoint a single day of the year, or two or three days — they were grateful all year round as a tradition and a way of life.
+To mark a day in November 1621, designated by — though some unsuccessfully — Abraham Lincoln, George Washington, John Adams, James Madison and Franklin Roosevelt as the first-ever Thanksgiving, eliminates the Indigenous Peoples’ and Native Americans’ long-practised culture.

-The narrative that the Indigenous Peoples and the colonists (pilgrims, puritans, settlers) got on is false — perhaps, the concocted affability is intentional, an educational objective, an attempt to allay the guilty conscience of its creators.
+The narrative that the Indigenous Peoples and the colonists got on is false — perhaps the concocted affability is intentional, an educational objective, an attempt to allay the guilty conscience of its creators.
 The truth is their relationship was fraught with tension as the settlers slaughtered, raped and enslaved the Natives.

-I do not believe that The Indigenous Peoples wish for others to stop celebrating Thanksgiving, but to celebrate it in a way which honours, acknowledges their lives and cultural existence way before Europeans invaded their land.
-New America owes their survival, after disembarking the Mayflower, to the Indigenous Peoples; they learned their ingenious way of life: food, crop harvesting, building shelters and as a ‘thank you’: stole.
-The United States of America, a stolen land on which stolen and enslaved bodies cementing its foundation, built America we know today.
+I do not believe that the Indigenous Peoples wish for others to stop celebrating Thanksgiving, but to celebrate it in a way which honours and acknowledges their lives and cultural existence long before Europeans invaded their land.
+New America owes its survival, after disembarking the Mayflower, to the Indigenous Peoples; they learned their ingenious way of life — food, crop harvesting, building shelters — and as a ‘thank you’: stole.
+The United States of America, a stolen land on which stolen and enslaved bodies cemented its foundation, built the America we know today.

 To learn of each other is vital to our survival as co-habitants.
-It may be impossible to undo what happened, but we can, at least, unearth the truth, teach it as how it transpired — however uncomfortable we may feel, as in doing so validates the lives of those we’ve hurt; for gaslighting is pernicious and dehumanising.
+It may be impossible to undo what happened, but we can, at least, unearth the truth and teach it as it transpired — however uncomfortable we may feel — as in doing so we validate the lives of those we’ve hurt; for gaslighting is pernicious and dehumanising.